Peach fuzz, peeling skin and that ever sweet newborn smell … argh!!!

 Dads – I ask you to bring a tight fitting neutral t-shirt to wear with a pair of jeans or pants.
 Avoid any logos or strong colours.

-Mums – I recommend a simple top keeping the colour neutral and design simple, delicate textures acompany the pastel tones well.
-I aim to photograph using flattering angles and light to bring out the natural beauty in your family.
+Mums – I recommend a simple top keeping the colour neutral and design simple, delicate textures suit the pastel tones well in my opinion.
+I aim to photograph using flattering angles and light to bring out the natural beauty in your family so please don’t be self conscious of your baby weight.

-Sisters – Please bring along a snug fitting top in a neutral colour or a dress.
+Siblings – Including older siblings in your newborn’s portraits is the perfect way to document this new relationship.
+For sisters, please bring along a snug fitting top in a neutral colour or a dress.
 I ask that the girls hair be as natural as possible without too many distractions.
+For brothers, a simple pair of shorts/jeans and either shirtless or a snug t-shirt with no logos works well.

 What to Bring